-You can’t just start pulling everything out without a plan for replacing them.
-Organizing is like sheets — once you take them out of the package, they’re never going back the same way.
+You can’t just start pulling everything out without a replacement plan.
+Organizing is like buying new sheets — once you take them out of the package, they’re never going back in the same way.

-Now you’re inspired, here’s what you need to know before we get started:
+Now that you’re inspired, here’s what you need to know before we get started:

-- Set aside zones: In addition to your cupboards, designate zones in your kitchen for bottle and sippy cup related functions.
-These include washing, sterilizing, and storage.
+- Set aside zones: In addition to your cupboards, designate zones in your kitchen for bottle and sippy-cup-related functions.
+These include washing, sterilizing, and storing.
 Baby bottles and their many parts can easily take over without a specific drying spot.
-My family loves these adorable drying racks, with cute nature-themed accessories to dry all the little bitty bottle parts.
+It’s worth it to invest in a good bottle drying rack, which you’ll want to keep near your sterilizer.

-- Sort then store: To avoid wasting money on storage products you may not need, don’t buy anything for storing your bottles and sippy cups until you figure out what kinds of items you’ll need to store, and how many.
+- Sort then store: To avoid wasting money on storage products you may not need, don’t buy anything for storing your bottles and sippy cups until you figure out what items you’ll need to store and how many you have.

-- Assess your needs: Think about how often your child uses a bottle or sippy cup, and how often you’re willing to wash and sterilize.
-For babies still using bottles, plan to have enough bottles so you only sterilize once a day.
-For older children, limit it to enough sippy cups for one to two days, since you’re likely doing dishes anyway.
-Most kids only use the same favorites and the rest take up valuable space.
+- Assess your needs: Think about how often your child uses a bottle or sippy cup and how often you’re willing to wash and sterilize.
+For babies still using bottles, plan to have enough bottles so you only have to sterilize once a day.
+For older children, limit it to enough sippy cups for one to two days.
+Most kids will only use their favorites, and the rest take up valuable space.

-One thing to note — if you plan to have more babies, consider keeping the baby bottles for your next little one.
-Just be sure to check all the bottles for deep scratches, cracks or discoloration.
+One thing to note — if you plan to have more babies, consider keeping your baby bottles for your next little one.
+Just be sure to check all the bottles for deep scratches, cracks, or discoloration.

-This is because, over time, the nipples degrade, changing the rate of flow of the formula/breast milk and making it more difficult for newborns to feed. (source)
+This is because, over time, the nipples degrade, changing the rate of flow of the formula/breast milk, making it more difficult for newborns to feed (1).

 Organizing Baby Bottles And Sippy Cups

-After you’ve gathered all the bottles or sippy cups from your cupboards, gone through them and purged the unnecessary, you’re ready to tackle what’s left.
+After you’ve gathered all the bottles or sippy cups from your cupboards and have gone through them and purged unnecessary, you’re ready to tackle what’s left.

 1. Group Like with Like

 If you have kids of multiple ages, there probably are sippy cups and bottles for different ages.
-Try to group these as best as possible, and keep similar items together.
+Try to organize these as best as possible, keeping similar items together.

-Having multiples of the same makes it easier to organize than seven different types of sippy cups or bottle parts which don’t coordinate.
+Having multiples of the same types makes it easier to organize than having a range of sippy cups or bottle parts that don’t coordinate.

 2. Choose Your Storage Solutions

 After grouping all the items, it’s easy to choose the best size of storage containers.
-There are a variety of available options, from styles designed especially for bottles to generic totes and bins at the dollar store.
+There are a variety of available options at most dollar stores, from styles designed especially for bottles to generic totes and bins.

 3. Store Your Items

-Now we’re ready for the exciting part — putting things where they belong!
+Now we’re ready for the most satisfying part — putting things where they belong!
 This is the point where you get to see the results of your hard work.

 4. Label Everything

 Here’s where you get to express some creativity.
-You can use anything from standard labels to personalized vinyl labels made with a craft label maker.
+You can use anything from masking tape to standard labels to personalized vinyl labels made with a craft label maker.

-Label each container by its contents, and face all labels outwards in your cupboards.
+Label each container by its contents, and face all labels outward in your cupboards.

-The best part of this tip is, it lets other people help you.
-Clear labels show other members of the family where to find things without tearing apart the whole cupboard.
+The best part of labeling is that it lets other people help you.
+Clear labels show other family members where to find things without the need to tear apart the whole cupboard.
 Hopefully, it also makes it easier for them to put items away.